 The revised Standards and Procedures will require all graduates of primary teaching programs to have a specialisation.

-In 2016 AITSL will work with key stakeholders, including subject associations, to describe the expectations of graduates in areas of subject specialisation, beginning with the priority areas of science, maths and languages.
+AITSL is working with key stakeholders, including subject associations, to describe the outcomes expected of graduates in areas of subject specialisation, beginning with the priority areas of maths/numeracy and science.
+These outcomes statements will be published on this website.

 Why a focus on primary specialisation?